Web3-Pi/docs/docs/full-setup/hardware.md

 This assembly guide is primarily aimed at assembling the components included in the Welcome Box, but will also be useful for anyone assembling their own hardware.

+⚠️ To avoid errors during the first setup, please follow the instructions precisely. ⚠️

 Please also see the [video instructions](https://www.youtube.com/watch?v=-3Bj0rSCskk) for more information.

 If you have a Welcome box, unpack the contents and check them against the components listed [here](../welcome-box.md).